microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Requires `Thread` scope matrix input, may be called from divergent control flow.

-The `linalg::MultiplyAdd` function has an overload that takes an `M`-element, an MxK `A` matrix with `Thread` scope, and a `M`-element vector.
+The `linalg::MultiplyAdd` function has an overload that takes an `K`-element vector, an MxK `A` matrix with `Thread` scope, and a `M`-element vector.
 The operation multiplies the `K`-element vector by the matrix then adds the `M`-element vector producing a result `M`-element vector.